YotpoLtd/metorikku/README.md

     tableName: test_table
 ```

+In order to delete send in your dataframe a boolean column called hoodie_delete, if it's true that row will be deleted.

 Check out the [examples](e2e/hudi) and the [E2E test](e2e/hudi) for more details.

 Also check the full list of configurations possible with hudi [here](http://hudi.incubator.apache.org/configurations.html).